Top of the page

 You may find a Bartholin gland cyst on your own, or your doctor may notice it during a physical examination.
 Unless it is causing symptoms, you may not know you have one.

 An abscess is diagnosed based on signs of infection, such as fever or swelling, and pain in the vulva area.

-In some cases, especially if you are older, your doctor may remove the cyst to make sure that it isn't cancer or another problem.
+In some cases, especially if you are older, your doctor may biopsy the cyst to make sure that it isn't cancer or another problem.

 Some Bartholin gland cysts go away without treatment.
-You can take a non-prescription pain medicine such as ibuprofen (Advil or Motrin, for example) to relieve pain.
+You can take a non-prescription pain medicine such as ibuprofen (Advil or Motrin, for example) to relieve mild discomfort.
 To help healing, soak the area in a shallow, warm bath, or a sitz bath.
-Don't have sex while a Bartholin cyst is healing.
+This can help a cyst drain and heal on its own.

 Sometimes a carbon dioxide laser or silver nitrate is used to prevent a cyst from growing back.
 For severe cysts that keep coming back, you may have surgery to remove the Bartholin gland and duct.